watermint/toolbox/doc/generated/teamfolder-partial-replication.md

-# file info
+# teamfolder partial replication

-Resolve metadata of the path
+Partial team folder replication to the other team (Irreversible operation)

 # Security